google/hat-backup/README.md

 - Add recovery function when all local state is gone.
 - ~~Add book-keeping for metadata needed to identify live hashes (e.g. reference sets in each family's keyindex).~~
 - ~~Add deletion and garbage-collection.~~
-  - Make 'commit' crash-safe by retrying failed ~~'register'~~ 'deregister' runs.
+  - ~~Make 'commit' crash-safe by retrying failed 'register' and 'deregister' runs~~.
 Add tests as this is fragile logic.
   - ~~GC should not be able to break the index.
 This can be avoided by having 'snapshot' check if hashes it wants to reuse still exist (i.e. have not been GC'ed yet).~~
   - ~~GC should delete hashes top-down to avoid removing a child hash before its parent hash.~~
 - Have the blobstore thread(s) talk to external thread(s) to isolate communication with external storage.